Princess May (steamship): Conversion to oil fuel

 In 1911, while undergoing repairs from the Sentinel Island stranding, Princess May was converted from coal to oil fuel.
 The ship was the first of the Princess fleet to be so converted.
 Oil-fueled boilers had many advantages.
 Coal-fired boilers had to be taken out of service to be cleaned and have ashes removed.
 This sometimes prevented the ship from reaching service speeds, and on occasion caused the ship to miss favorable tides on some of the narrow Alaska passages.
 Oil fuel sharply reduced boiler out of service time, so much so that on Princess May it was found that two oil-fired boilers could do the work of three coal-fired ones.
 Oil fuel also allowed a major saving on labor costs.
 One man on an oil-fueled ship could do work that on a coal-fired ship would require as many as 18 firemen and 9 trimmers.
 Refueling was also much simpler and faster.

 Later history

 In 1919 the ship was sold to the Princess May (Steam ship) Company and transferred to the Caribbean.
-In the early 1930s the ship was deliberately sunk.
+In the early 1930s the ship was scuttled.